Dolphins’ Jay Cutler likely to miss game with cracked ribs

-Matt Moore is expected to start in Cutler’s place after coming off the bench Sunday to lead a 31-28 comeback victory against the New York Jets.
+Moore came off the bench in the second half Sunday to replace Cutler and lead a 31-28 comeback victory against the New York Jets.

 Gase declined to say whether Cutler remains the No. 1 quarterback and will return to the lineup when healthy.